 Combining a breast augmentation surgery with a breast lift offers several advantages, and, according to a recent study in the official medical journal of the American Society of Plastic Surgeons (ASPS), “Breast lift surgery and breast augmentation with implants can safely be performed in a single procedure.”
 The benefits of combining the two procedures include a lower risk of surgical complications, the convenience of a single experience under anesthesia, and having to undergo only one recovery period after your operation.
 Additionally, having the procedures performed together can be more cost-effective, and will enable you to achieve optimal results after one operation, rather than sequential procedures.

-Making the decision about whether to combine your breast augmentation surgery with a breast lift procedure may seem overwhelming; however, Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D. of Cosmetic Surgery Associates, will conduct a thorough consultation and evaluation of your anatomy, medical history, and surgical goals, in order to expertly guide you and advise you throughout your decision-making process.
+Making the decision about whether to combine your breast augmentation surgery with a breast lift procedure may seem overwhelming; however, our physicians at Cosmetic Surgery Associates, will conduct a thorough consultation and evaluation of your anatomy, medical history, and surgical goals, in order to expertly guide you and advise you throughout your decision-making process.

 Some patients may be concerned about the safety of combining a breast augmentation and a breast lift in the same surgery.
 However, according to a recent publication in the official medical journal of the American Society of Plastic Surgeons (ASPS), “Breast lift surgery and breast augmentation with implants can safely be performed in a single procedure.”

-Not only is it a safe option, there are many advantages to performing the two procedures in conjunction with one another, including: the convenience and safety of a single dose of anesthesia, a lower risk of surgical complications, and having to undergo only one post-operative recovery period.
+Not only is it a safe option, but there are also many advantages to performing the two procedures in conjunction with one another, including the convenience and safety of a single dose of anesthesia, a lower risk of surgical complications, and having to undergo only one postoperative recovery period.
 Performing your breast augmentation and breast lift together can be more cost-effective, and will enable you to see your final results after only one procedure, as opposed to sequential operations.

 Immediately following your breast augmentation with a breast lift surgery, the majority of your results will be visible.
 These results will continue to improve over the course of the next few weeks, as swelling and bruising subside.
 Any residual incision scarring will progressively fade from red to an inconspicuous white line.
-You may gradually return to all of your daily activities, but should forgo heavy lifting or vigorous exercise the first few months after your procedure.
+You may gradually return to all of your daily activities but should forgo heavy lifting or vigorous exercise the first few months after your procedure.

 The visible results of your breast augmentation with a breast lift will be apparent immediately following your operation, and will continue to improve as swelling and bruising subside over the following weeks.
 Any scarring from incisions will gradually fade from red to a barely noticeable fine white line.
-You may slowly resume all of your daily activities, but should refrain from attempting vigorous exercise or heavy lifting the first few months after your surgery.
+You may slowly resume all of your daily activities but should refrain from attempting vigorous exercise or heavy lifting the first few months after your surgery.

 Average cost: $5,000-$12,000

 The cost of your breast augmentation lift procedure will depend on your specific case and if you opt to receive additional treatments or procedures.
 Please feel free to schedule a private consultation to receive a quote.
+Contact our office today!